Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Introduction

 \section{Introduction}

-With a family of sets~$\calH$ we associate the \emph{intersection graph} $\bbI\calH$ on vertex set~$\calH$ where $A\in\calH$ and $B\in\calH$ are adjacent if and only if they have a non-empty intersection.
-We call $\calH$ an \emph{intersection model} of a graph~$G$, if $G$~is isomorphic to~$\bbI\calH$.
+With a family of sets~$\calH$ we associate the \emph{intersection graph}~$\bbI\calH$ on vertex set~$\calH$ where two sets $A,B\in\calH$ are adjacent if and only if they have a non-empty intersection.
+We call~$\calH$ an \emph{intersection model} of a graph~$G$ if $G$ is isomorphic to~$\bbI\calH$.
 Any isomorphism from~$G$ to~$\bbI\calH$ is called a \emph{representation} of~$G$ by an intersection model.
-If $\calH$ consists of real intervals (resp.\ arcs of a circle), it is also referred to as an \emph{interval model} (resp.\ an \emph{arc model}).
-An intersection model~$\calH$ is \emph{proper} if the sets in~$\calH$ are pairwise incomparable by inclusion. $G$~is called a \emph{(proper) interval graph} if it has a (proper) interval model.
+If $\calH$ consists of intervals (resp.\ arcs of a circle), it is also referred to as an \emph{interval model} (resp.\ an \emph{arc model}).
+An intersection model~$\calH$ is \emph{proper} if the sets in~$\calH$ are pairwise incomparable by inclusion. $G$ is called a \emph{(proper) interval graph} if it has a (proper) interval model.
 The classes of \emph{circular-arc} and \emph{proper circular-arc} graphs are defined similarly.
-Throughout the paper we will use the shorthands \emph{CA} and \emph{PCA} respectively.
+Throughout the paper we will use the shorthands \emph{CA} and \emph{PCA}, respectively.

-We design a \emph{canonical representation algorithm} that for each PCA graph produces its representation by a proper arc model so that the models of isomorphic graphs are equal.
-Our algorithm is quite efficient: it takes logarithmic space.
-Note that this result provides a simultaneous solution in logspace of both the recognition and the isomorphism problems for the class of PCA graphs.
+We design a logspace algorithm that for a given PCA graph computes a canonical representation by a proper arc model, where \emph{canonical} means that isomorphic graphs receive identical models.
+Note that this algorithm provides a simultaneous solution in logspace of both the recognition and the isomorphism problems for the class of PCA graphs.

-Earlier we have already solved in logspace the canonical representation problem for proper interval graphs~\cite{KoeblerKLV11}.
-Though circular-arc graphs may at first glance appear close relatives of interval graphs, the extension of the result of~\cite{KoeblerKLV11} achieved here is far from being straightforward.
-Differences between the two classes of graphs are well known.
-For example, while every proper interval graph is known to be representable by an intersection model consisting of unit intervals, the analogous statement for PCA graphs is not true.
-Another difference, very important in our context, lies in relationship to interval and circular-arc hypergraphs that we will explain shortly.
+In~\cite{KoeblerKLV11}, along with Bastian Laubner we gave a logspace solution for the canonical representation problem of proper interval graphs.
+Though PCA graphs may at first glance appear close relatives of proper interval graphs, the extension of the result of~\cite{KoeblerKLV11} achieved here is far from being straightforward.
+Differences between the two classes of graphs are well known and have led to different algorithmic approaches also in the past; e.g.\ in~\cite{DengHH96,KaplanN09,LinSS08}.
+One difference, very important in our context, lies in the relationship of these graph classes to interval and circular-arc hypergraphs that we will explain shortly.